AG真人百家乐官方网站

 Data

 Data and additional scripts required for this lesson are downloaded programmatically as part of the tutorial.
+The data used in this lesson were collected over NEON's Disney Wilderness Preserve (DSNY) field site in 2023.
+The dataset can also be downloaded from the .

 We can combine any three bands from the NEON reflectance data to make an RGB image that will depict different information about the Earth's surface.
 A natural color image, made with bands from the red, green, and blue wavelengths looks close to what we would see with the naked eye.
 We can also choose band combinations from other wavelenghts, and map them to the red, blue, and green colors to highlight different features.
 A false color image is made with one or more bands from a non-visible portion of the electromagnetic spectrum that are mapped to red, green, and blue colors.
 These images can display other information about the landscape that is not easily seen with a natural color image.